-Whilst not specifically a single rifle, TrackingPoint is an American company who have made the world's first precision guided firearms (PGF).
+Whilst not specifically a single rifle, TrackingPoint is an American company that has made the world's first precision-guided firearms (PGF).
 PGF is a long-range rifle system that effectively turns rifles into "smart rifles".

-This system calculates range, tracks a target and provides a firing solution for the user.
+This system calculates the range, tracks a target, and provides a firing solution for the user.
 It includes a HUD that also provides the user with information on things like wind direction as well as an automatically adjusting aiming reticle.

 Whilst they do have their own firearms, the system is currently under testing by the U.S. Army.
 It has been installed on their XM2010 Enhanced Sniper Rifle for evaluation.